A Buyer’s Guide to Non-Traditional Student Information Systems

 What Should You Assess Before Choosing a System?

-First, evaluate several critical factors to understand your institution's specific requirements.
+First, understand your institution's specific requirements.
 For instance, analyzing student demographics can help you understand learners' unique needs, such as flexibility in course schedules, modular learning paths and asynchronous learning options.
 Then, consider administrative capabilities to ensure the academic management software can handle non-standard structures like rolling admissions, part-time enrollments and credit accumulation over time.

-Integration with existing tools, such as LMS and financial aid platforms, is also a key consideration to guarantee seamless operations.
+Integration with existing tools, such as LMS and financial aid platforms, is also a key consideration.
 Institutions need to assess scalability to ensure the system can grow with their student population and meet future demands.
-They also look for robust compliance and reporting features to meet regulatory requirements.
-Finally, evaluate user experience for both students and administrators in order for the system to enhance engagement and operational efficiency.
+They also look for compliance and reporting features to meet regulatory requirements.
+Finally, evaluate the user experience for both students and administrators to enhance the system's engagement and operational efficiency.

 Consider these essential assessment areas: